rblack42/math-magik/rst/devnotes/01-create-gh-repo.rst

     * PyCharm_ - a free |PY| :term:`Integrated Development Environment` (:term:`IDE`)

-    * Git_ _ for source code management
+    * Git_ - for source code management

 I like to use the :term:`command line` for some things, but for this project, I will focus on using PyCharm_ as much as possible.

-Details on installing these tools on your machine ae included in the Appendix (:ref:`tool-setup`)
+Details on installing these tools on your machine are included in the Appendix (:ref:`tool-setup`)

 Clone this Repo
 ***************